Space Filling Curves is All You Need: Communication-Avoiding Matrix Multiplication Made Simple: Abstract

 \section{Abstract}

-General Matrix Multiplication (GEMM) is the cornerstone of Deep Learning and HPC workloads; accordingly, academia and industry have heavily optimized this kernel.
-Modern platforms with matrix multiplication accelerators exhibit high FLOP/Byte machine balance, which makes implementing optimal matrix multiplication challenging.
-On modern CPU platforms with matrix engines, state-of-the-art vendor libraries tune input tensor layouts, parallelization schemes, and cache blocking to minimize data movement across the memory hierarchy and maximize throughput.
-However, the best settings for these parameters depend strongly on the target platform (number of cores, memory hierarchy, cache sizes) and on the shapes of the matrices, making exhaustive tuning infeasible; in practice this leads to performance ``glass jaws".
-In this work we revisit space filling curves (SFC) to alleviate the problem of this cumbersome tuning.
-SFC convert multi-dimensional coordinates (e.g. 2D) into a single dimension (1D), keeping nearby points in the high-dimensional space close in the 1D order.
-We partition the Matrix Multiplication computation space using recent advancements in generalized SFC (Generalized Hilbert Curves), and we obtain platform-oblivious and shape-oblivious matrix-multiplication schemes that exhibit inherently high degree of data locality.
-Furthermore, we extend the SFC-based work partitioning to implement Communication-Avoiding (CA) algorithms that replicate the input tensors and provably minimize communication/data-movement on the critical path.
-The integration of CA-algorithms is seamless and yields compact code ($\sim$30 LOC), yet it achieves state-of-the-art results on multiple CPU platforms, outperforming vendor libraries by up to $2\times$ (geometric-mean speedup) for a range of GEMM shapes.
+General Matrix Multiplication (GEMM) is the cornerstone of HPC workloads and Deep Learning.
+State-of-the-art vendor libraries tune tensor layouts, parallelization schemes, and cache blocking to minimize data movement across the memory hierarchy and maximize throughput.
+Optimal settings for these parameters depend on the target platform and matrix shapes, making exhaustive tuning infeasible.
+We revisit Space Filling Curves (SFC) to alleviate this cumbersome tuning.
+We partition the Matrix Multiplication using advancements in SFC, and obtain platform-oblivious and shape-oblivious Matrix Multiplication schemes with high degree of data locality.
+We extend the SFC-based work partitioning to implement Communication-Avoiding (CA) algorithms that provably minimize data movement.
+The integration of CA-algorithms is seamless with compact code, achieving state-of-the-art results on multiple CPU platforms, outperforming vendor libraries up to 5.5$\times$ for a range of GEMM-shapes (1.8$\times$ Weighted Harmonic Mean speedup).
+We show the impact of our work on two real-world applications by leveraging our GEMM as compute backend: i) prefill of LLM inference with speedups up to 1.85$\times$ over State-Of-The-Art, and ii) distributed-memory Matrix Multiplication with speedups up to 2.2$\times$.